flexera-public/flexera-plugins/azure/rs_azure_compute/README.md

    1. Upload the `azure_lb_plugin.rb` file located in this repository

 ## How to Use
-The Azure Load Balancer Plugin has been packaged as `plugins/rs_azure_lb`.
+The Azure Compute Plugin has been packaged as `plugins/rs_azure_compute`.
 In order to use this plugin you must import this plugin into a CAT.
 ```
-import "plugins/rs_azure_lb"
+import "plugins/rs_azure_compute"
 ```
 For more information on using packages, please refer to the RightScale online documentation.
 [Importing a Package](http://docs.rightscale.com/ss/guides/ss_packaging_cats.html#importing-a-package)

-Azure Load Balancer resources can now be created by specifying a resource declaration with the desired fields.
+Azure Compute resources can now be created by specifying a resource declaration with the desired fields.
 See the Supported Actions section for a full list of supported actions.
 The resulting resource can be manipulated just like the native RightScale resources in RCL and CAT.
 See the Examples Section for more examples and complete CAT's.

 ## Supported Resources
+ - availability_set
- - load_balancer
+ - virtualmachine

 ## Usage
 ```
-#Creates an load_balancer

 parameter "subscription_id" do
-  like $rs_azure_lb.subscription_id
+  like $rs_azure_compute.subscription_id
-end

-parameter "resource_group" do
-  type  "string"
-  label "Resource Group"
 end

 permission "read_creds" do